tayloraportman/SpotifyPlaylist/README.md

 ## License

--MIT License, see the LICENSE file for more information
+- MIT License, see the LICENSE file for more information

 ## Author
 Taylor A. Portman
-- With help from Gary, AKA: Chat GPT 4
+* With help from Chat GPT 4

 ## Version
 - Version 1.0, Feburary 7, 2024